 Would you like to spend a week on the Italian Alps to do astronomy activities with other friends of your age from all over Europe?

-Join the ESO Astronomy Camp for a unique experience at the Observatory of the Aosta Valley!
+Join the ESO Astronomy Camp for a unique experience at the Astronomical Observatory of the Autonomous Region of the Aosta Valley!

 The camp will explore the theme of distances in the universe via several astronomical sessions, including lectures, hands-on activities, and nighttime observations with the telescopes and instruments at the Observatory, alongside various social activities, winter sports, and excursions.

-ESO will be responsible for the final scientific programme for the ESO Astronomy Camp and will provide support with lecturers and material together with the Observatory of Aosta Valley, the University of Heidelberg, the University of Valencia and the University of Cag.
+ESO will be responsible for the final scientific programme for the ESO Astronomy Camp and will provide support with lecturers and material together with the Astronomical Observatory of the Autonomous Region of the Aosta Valley, the University of Heidelberg, the University of Valencia and the University of Cag.

 Download the full program here.
 Check periodically this page for program updates.